terreng/simple-web-server/www/src/docs/options.md

 - Type: `true/false`
 - Default: `true`

-Show a list of files in the specified directory instead of a 404 page
+Show a list of files in the specified directory instead of a 404 page.

 ### Exclude .html extension